HL7/US-Core/input/pagecontent/screening-and-assessments.md

 ###### Searching for Screening and Assessment Data

-Unlike QuestionnaireResponse, When Observations are used to record a set of Screening and Assessments responses, clients can query individual responses using the standard FHIR RESTful API search parameters.
+Unlike QuestionnaireResponse, When Observations are used to record a set of Screening and Assessments responses, Clients can query individual responses using the standard FHIR RESTful API search parameters.
 The example below is a FHIR RESTful search transaction on Observation to access a patient's SDOH assessment:

 {% include examplebutton.html example="SDOH_search_transaction" b_title = "Click on Here To See Search Example" %}